ademola25/Linux-Server-Configuration/README.md

 ### Restart Apache to launch the application
-To make these Apache2 configuration changes, reload Apache: sudo service apache2 restart
+To make these Apache2 configuration changes: sudo service apache2 restart

 # License